drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

     *   Real-time disk write speed monitoring.
 *   **File Management Options**:
     *   **Conversion**: Option to **delete original files after successful conversion** (applies to standalone ISOs or archives if all contained ISOs processed successfully). **Use with caution!**
-    *   **Testing**: Options to move successfully tested ISOs to a specified "Success Folder" and/or move failed ISOs to a "Failed" subfolder in the input folder.
+    *   **Testing**: Options to move successfully tested ISOs to a `_success` subfolder and/or move failed ISOs to a `_failed` subfolder, both created within the source input folder.
+*   **Temporary Folder Restriction**: Prevents selection of system temporary folders or their subfolders as input or output directories to avoid conflicts with internal temporary operations.
 *   **Global Error Reporting**: Includes a feature to automatically send silent bug reports to the developer with comprehensive error details to aid in improving the application.
-*   **Testing**: Options to move successfully tested ISOs to a `_success` subfolder and/or move failed ISOs to a `_failed` subfolder, both created within the source input folder.

 ## Supported File Formats